cjhutto/vaderSentiment/README.rst

 If you use either the dataset or any of the VADER sentiment analysis tools (VADER sentiment lexicon or Python code for rule-based sentiment analysis engine) in your research, please cite the above paper.
 For example:  <br />

-  > <small> **Hutto, C.J. & Gilbert, E.E.
+  <small> **Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.** </small><br />

 ====================================
 Installation
 ====================================

-There are a couple of ways to install and use VADER sentiment:  <br />
+There are a couple of ways to install and use VADER sentiment:
-- The simplest is to use the command line to do an installtion from PyPI using pip, e.g., ``
+# The simplest is to use the command line to do an installtion from PyPI using pip, e.g.,
+``
 > pip install vaderSentiment
 ``
-- You could also clone the [GitHub repository](https://github.com/cjhutto/vaderSentiment) (HTTPS clone URL: https://github.com/cjhutto/vaderSentiment.git)
+# You could also clone the [GitHub repository](https://github.com/cjhutto/vaderSentiment) (HTTPS clone URL: https://github.com/cjhutto/vaderSentiment.git)
-- You could simply download either the [full master branch zip file](https://github.com/cjhutto/vaderSentiment/archive/master.zip) , or the [public release source code](https://github.com/cjhutto/vaderSentiment/releases/tag/0.5) as a [compressed .zip file](https://github.com/cjhutto/vaderSentiment/archive/0.5.zip) or [tarball .tar.gz file](https://github.com/cjhutto/vaderSentiment/archive/0.5.tar.gz)
+# You could simply download either the `Link [full master branch zip file]<https://github.com/cjhutto/vaderSentiment/archive/master.zip>`_ , or the `Link [public release source code]<https://github.com/cjhutto/vaderSentiment/releases/tag/0.5>`_ as a `Link [compressed .zip file]<https://github.com/cjhutto/vaderSentiment/archive/0.5.zip>`_ or `Link [tarball .tar.gz file]<https://github.com/cjhutto/vaderSentiment/archive/0.5.tar.gz>`_

 ====================================